dbaile7/imap-manager/README.md

 To set the flags on an email, you can use the command: 'setFlags'

 ```
-// For the following examples please assume we have access to a map called 'flags' that is defined as follows:
+// For the following examples please assume we have access to an array called 'flags' that is defined as follows:
-var flags = {
+var flags = [
-    Seen: true,
+    'Seen',
-    Flagged: true
+    'Flagged'
-};
+];

-// setFlags using a callback
+// setFlags using a callback (Adding the flags)
-mailserver.setFlags('email@example.com', 'pa$$word1', 'Inbox', 41, flags, function(err) {
+mailserver.setFlags('email@example.com', 'pa$$word1', 'Inbox', 41, true, flags, function(err) {
     if (err) {
         console.log('The following error occurred: ' + err);
     }